OutSystems/docs-howtos/src/development/data-grid/reactive/data-grid-react-api-ref.md

 ### ActiveFilters { #Structure_ActiveFilters }

-Contains the information of a given filter  of a column.
+Contains the information of a column's filter.

-*Attributes*
+**Attributes**

 ColumnWidgetId
 :   Type: Text.
-    Column Id where the filter was applied to.
-If not using columns, and relying in the auto-generate of columns, then this value will be empty.
+    Column Id where the filter was applied.
+If not using columns, and relying on the auto-generate of columns, then this value will be empty.

 Binding
 :   Type: Text.